zak23/tarkov_tracker/README.md

 The WebSocket server is set up to listen for changes in the JSON files and update the leaderboard accordingly.

 ### Docker Settings
+I recommend running this in a Docker container beside your Fika container.

 Make sure to set the correct volume path for the JSON files in the Fike Docker container.
 The default path is `/usr/src/app/profiles`.
 Change the port to something you have free on your host machine.
 The default port is `3034` as I have other things running.